Healthy Homes Assessment Bridge Pā

 Draught Stopping Bridge Pā

-You don’t require to block holes or gaps which are part of the building.
-For instance, small gaps around doors and windows might be necessary to allow for movement of the structure when the home warms and cools so that they are able to be opened and closed rather than securing.
-We will check the windows and doors as part of our Healthy Homes assessment of your rental property.
+You don’t need to block gaps or holes that are part of the building.
+For instance, small gaps around windows and doors could be necessary to allow movement of the building when the house gets warmer and cooler, in order to let them be opened and closed rather than sticking.
+We will inspect all doors and windows as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections